 Eric Lamison is the founding partner for the intellectual property trial practice group for Kirkland's San Francisco office, opened in January 2003.
 Eric began his career in Kirkland's Los Angeles office in 1995.
 His practice primarily involves patent infringement and related antitrust litigation, but also includes trade secret, trademark, trade dress, contract and business tort litigation.
 His experience includes successful patent infringement jury trial experience and patent litigation before the United States International Trade Commission ("ITC").
 He represents clients in IP matters in many subjects, including computer science, electrical engineering and mechanical engineering.

 Eric's courtroom performance and successful defense of Pioneer Corporation in a major patent case was noted in the January 2004 IP Law & Business article entitled Long-Term Sluggers - part of the IP Litigation Department of the Year contest.
 In 2008, Managing Intellectual Property noted Kirkland "stars such as Bob Krupka in Los Angeles and Eric Lamison in San Francisco" when choosing Kirkland for the "Patent Contentions Firm Of The Year" for the West Region.
+Eric was distinguished as one of The Best Lawyers in America for 2013 and 2014 in the field of Litigation - Patent.
 In 2012, Eric was recognized by the Legal 500 U.S. in the area of Patent Litigation: International Trade Commission for his work with Cisco.
-He was also selected as a "Super Lawyer" for Intellectual Property Litigation by Super Lawyers magazine in 2012.
+He was also selected as a "Super Lawyer" for Intellectual Property Litigation by Super Lawyers magazine from 2011-2013.

 Exemplary Current and Prior Representations